sadiausmann/tic-tac-toe/README.md

 # Tic-Tac-Toe
 This is a simple Tic Tac Toe game built using JavaScript, HTML, and CSS.
 It allows two players to play the game on a single screen.
-The game includes a reset button to start a new game and displays the winner at the end of the game.
+The game includes a reset button to start a new game and displays the winner at the end of the game

 ## :computer: [Click here](https://sadiausmann.github.io/tic-tac-toe/) to see my live project!
 ## :page_facing_up: About